grimlokason/postgres-bdr/README.md

 * **`PG_SCHEMA_FILE`** -- if set, then during initial database creation, this file will be sent to the database server to execute to create an initial schema in the database specified by `PG_DATABASE`.
+If nothing else, you probably want to use this to create additional (non-superuser) users with which to access the database.